soundinfra/singlepage-kmrule/README.md

 ```
 A quick rundown of what's happening above:

-* The `Authorization` header with your secret token is how
+* The `Authorization` header with your secret token is how **Sound//Infra**
-  <span style="font-family: monospace">Sound//Infra</span> ensures that only you can make changes
+  ensures that only you can make changes to your domain.
+Without that token, an
-  to your domain.
-Without that token, an `Unauthorized` or `Forbidden` response
+`Unauthorized` or `Forbidden` response
   will be returned.
 Just remember not to share that token with anybody else!
 * Setting `Content-Type:` stops the `curl` command from using it's (incorrect)
-  default content type. <span style="font-family: monospace">Sound//Infra</span>
+  default content type. **Sound//Infra** will automatically guess the content
-  will automatically guess the content type based on common file extension
+  type based on common file extension (`.html` will be `text/html`), or you can
-  (`.html` will be `text/html`), or you can manually set the content type.
+  manually set the content type.
 * `--data-binary` tells the `curl` command to upload the contents of the file
   `public/index.html`
 * Last but not least is the URL `https://kmrule.com/index.html` where the